jlockha21/jlockha21/README.md

 ### Hi, I'm Jordan! 👋

 # 💫 About Me:
 As a Full Stack Web Developer who recently completed UC Berkeley's bootcamp, I'm deeply committed to the endless journey of learning and innovation in the realm of technology.
-With a fervent dedication to mastering my craft, I continuously seek out new challenges and opportunities to expand my skills
+With a fervent dedication to mastering my craft, I continuously seek out new challenges and opportunities to expand my skills!

 ## 🌐 Socials: